AStroCvijo/pre_al/README.md

       0.70 |    0.9028 | 0.8694 | 0.8858
 ```

-F1 changes very little for different thresholds, which means the model is confident 💪.
+F1 changes very little for different thresholds, which means the model is confident.
 For an alerting use case, the right threshold depends on the cost of a false alarm vs a missed incident.

 ## ⚠️ Limitations